AnomaliScript/gracious-professionalism-keychain/README.md

 Help spread the spirit of FRC (or just FIRST in general)!

 ## Description
-A keychain that says "gracious professionalism" in
+A keychain that says "gracious professionalism" in Japanese katakana

 ## Installation
 1. Just download the file :) (look up a tutorial on spicing stl files though if you don't know how to 3D print)